Africa Overland Tours Photos

 The G Adventures Difference

-An Africa Overland tour is unlike any other adventure you'll experience.
+An Africa Yolo overland tours are unlike any other adventure you'll experience.
 The mix of fascinating culture and wildlife is hard to describe and can only be experienced.
 These tours can be long and the reward is a trip of a lifetime.
-Spot the "Big Five" animals, dance with the Maasai and camp in the Serengeti.
+Spot the "Big Five" animals, dance with the Masai and camp in the Serengeti.
 Our Africa Overland program stands out by offering:

 - No Local Payments or Food Kitties - our pricing makes it convenient for you.
 The only spending money you need to bring to Africa is for drinks, tips and souvenirs.
 Less hassle = more fun!